Defensive Driving at a Construction Site – Here’s Why It Needs Your Attention.

 • Not checking if the driver is physically & mentally fit to drive the vehicle/equipment that day.

-These are, on the surface, driving challenges faced on the construction site.
+On the surface, these are driving challenges faced on the construction site.
 The drivers face daily challenges as the site work progresses.
-So how does one ensure foolproof safety?
+So, how does one ensure foolproof safety?

-Well, here are some tips that may help reduce accidents, incidents, and injuries particularly due to driving.
-If implemented correctly, these defensive actions will ensure driving in the safest way possible.
+Well, here are some tips that may help reduce accidents, incidents, and injuries, particularly due to driving.
+If implemented correctly, these defensive driving training materials will ensure driving and construction driver safety in the best way possible.

 Tips for Driving Safety at Construction Site

-Wearing someone’s shoes and knowing the current situation is far more different than simply guiding them.
-This means that it is absolutely vital that the driver precisely knows their vehicle that they are going to be driving.
-Post that, the training and guidance should be used to refresh what the driver already knows, to inform them about the construction site & the type of terrain, the weather conditions, so on & so forth.
+Wearing someone’s shoes and knowing the current situation is far different from simply guiding them.
+This means that it is vital that the driver precisely knows the vehicle that they are going to be driving.
+After that, the defensive driving safety talk and guidance should be used to refresh what the driver already knows, to inform them about the construction site, the type of terrain, the weather conditions, etc.

 Correct Wrong Driving Habits Immediately